Transportation in Montreal: Réseau express métropolitain

 On 22 April 2016 the forthcoming automated rapid transit system, the Réseau express métropolitain, was unveiled.
 Groundbreaking occurred 12 April 2018, and construction of the 67 km network – consisting of three branches, 26 stations, and the conversion of the region's busiest commuter railway – commenced the following month.
-To be opened in three phases as of 2021, the REM will be completed by mid-2023, becoming the fourth largest automated rapid transit network after the Dubai Metro, the Singapore Mass Rapid Transit, and the Vancouver SkyTrain.
+The first phase for five stations was opened on July 31, 2023 which will follow by the next two phases in 2024, becoming the fourth largest automated rapid transit network after the Dubai Metro, the Singapore Mass Rapid Transit, and the Vancouver SkyTrain.
 Most of it will be financed by pension fund manager Caisse de dépôt et placement du Québec.